Gaurav2651997/90DaysOfDevOps/2025/linux/Week2/solutions.md

         sudo usermod -aG devops_team devops_user  (This command will add the devops_user in the devops_team group)

     - Set a password and grant **sudo** access.
-        The command mentioned in the above section will set the password for the user
+        Solution -> The command mentioned in the above section will set the password for the user
         sudo passwd devops_user  (This command will set the password for the user)
         sudo usermod -aG sudo devops_user  (This command will add the devops_user to sudo group and will able to perform all the root user's operations)

     - Restrict SSH login for certain users in `/etc/ssh/sshd_config`.
-             Add the following line in /etc/ssh/sshd_config file and restart the sshd service
+         Solution -> Add the following line in /etc/ssh/sshd_config file and restart the sshd service
          #Restrict SSH login for certain users in /etc/ssh/sshd_config
          DenyUsers devops_user
          sudo systemctl restart ssh.service